 Thank you for stopping by and getting to know us here at Gilly Farm.
 Feel free to stay a while, poke around, creep the farm and have a laugh or two.

-Six years ago, we scored this 4 acre property for a screaming deal and have slowly been turning it into a thriving little hobby farm ever since.
+Seven years ago, we scored this 4 acre property for a screaming deal and have slowly been turning it into a thriving little hobby farm ever since.
 This property was not set up to be a farm, it was just a tiny house on overgrown land.
-So the first year we cleared land and cleaned up a bunch of garbage that it became almost unrecognisable.
-We fenced about 3 acres, put in the start of my garden and started to accumulate our animals.
-From there, we built the mini barn, coop, the shop and extended the garden (which we seem to do every year anyway).
+So the first year we had a lot of work to do!
+We cleared, fenced, tilled and started to welcome some animals in.
+We built the barn, coop, the shop and extended the garden (which we seem to do every year anyway).
 And so Gilly Farm was established!

 Gilly Farm all started with a pot bellied pig named Gilly, you can read my first blog post for his story.
-Since Gilly, we have added 5 more rescued pigs, ducks, bunnies, sheep, donkeys, dogs, cats and chickens to our farm.
-Most of our animals came with a shitty past and carry life scars with them so I make it my goal to give them as much as I can simply because they are deserving of it.
+Since Gilly, we have welcomed more rescued pigs, ducks, bunnies, sheep, donkeys, dogs, cats and chickens to our farm.
+Most of our animals came with a story to tell or scars to prove it but here they can retire in peace and enjoy their days among grazing pastures and homegrown garden treats.

-Here on the farm we grow, sell and store some of our organic produce, we sell our beautiful multicoloured free range chicken eggs, store and harvest rainwater collection, beekeeping, dog boarding and training.
-We try to live simply, minimally and sustainably.
+Here on the farm we live sustainably and alongside with nature.
 We are far from perfect but we are always learning and adopting new ways of doing things.
-Growing your own food is the most important job (I believe) and it’s the most rewarding.
-My goals now are to try and grow food through the harsh Canadian winter with limited use of power/hydro.
-Still working on that one.
+Growing your own food and medicine is the most important job but it’s also the most rewarding.

 One of the many topics that I am extremely passionate about is FOOD and how we can make ourselves sick by what we eat and we can also reverse disease by what we eat.
 Food is medicine and that is why I grow a farmacy on my farm.
 Although I still use a grocery store for some foods, I prefer to have full control over how my food is grown, harvested and stored so that I can reap the benefits and healing powers of it.